 you can lock some savings away to get a better return on your

-Your choice of investment needs to fit in with your needs and
+Your choice of investment needs to fit in with your investment goals but there's

-goals but there's no harm in shopping around to get a better deal
+no harm in shopping around to get a better deal for your cash.

 Reassess your home and contents